Red Dead Online: A Land of Opportunity

 After either series of events, the player's posse meets with Horley and Jessica to help them kill Teddy Brown, who is hiding out with his gang near the abandoned Fort Mercer.
-With the assistance of the local authorities, the player's posse besieges the fort and eliminates Brown's men, before capturing Brown himself, who is swiftly killed by Jessica afterwards.
+With the assistance of the local authorities, the player's posse besieges the fort and eliminates Brown's men before capturing Brown himself, who is swiftly killed by Jessica.
 The player then continues working for either Davies or Finch, helping the former deal with retribution from Montez's gang, or assisting the latter with a bank robbery in Saint Denis.

 Meanwhile, Amos and Shaw try to finalize their takeover of Philip's business by coercing Jessica into signing a forged contract.
 Accompanied by Horley and the player's posse, Jessica meets the two men and their bodyguards in Blackwater.
 When Amos denies any involvement in Philip's death, an enraged Jessica shoots him dead with a pistol hidden in her purse.
 The player's posse retrieves the contract from Shaw, and escorts Jessica and Horley out of Blackwater.
-With only Grace left to be dealt with in order to avenge Philip, Jessica vows to do so one day, and laments her vendetta has led to both her and Horley becoming fugitives.
-She then thanks the player's posse for their help and informs them the evidence clearing their name will be delivered, before leaving with Horley to go into hiding.
+With only Grace left to be dealt with in order to avenge Philip, Jessica vows to do so one day, and laments that her vendetta has led to both her and Horley becoming fugitives.
+She then thanks the player's posse for their help and informs them that the evidence clearing their name will be delivered, before leaving with Horley to go into hiding.

 A Life of 'Shine

 A Life of 'Shine is a story chapter added in December 2019.
-The player character is introduced to "Lightning" Maggie Fike, who once controlled the moonshining business in Lemoyne but disappeared after falling afoul of revenue agents led by the ruthless Reid Hixon.
+The player character is introduced to "Lightning" Maggie Fike (Stephanie Roth Haberle), who once controlled the moonshine trade in Lemoyne but disappeared after falling afoul of revenue agents led by the ruthless Reid Hixon.
 Maggie convinces the player to finance her new operation and help her take revenge on Hixon.
-The player rescues Maggie's nephew Lem from the revenuers, attracting the attention of the bankrupt Braithwaite family, who have turned to moonshining and recruited Maggie's former cook Danny-Lee Caton to oversee production.
+The player rescues Maggie's nephew Lem (Jordan Bondurant) from the revenuers, drawing the attention of the Braithwaite family, who have turned to moonshining and recruited Maggie's former cook Danny-Lee Caton to oversee production.
 The Braithwaites threaten retaliation after the player sabotages their moonshining operation, while Hixon learns about Maggie's revived business and ambushes the player and Lem on a job.
 To deal with both of their enemies simultaneously, Maggie arranges a supposed peace meeting with the Braithwaites and anonymously tips off Hixon.
 At the meeting, Hixon arrests the player, Lem, and Danny-Lee, but they manage to escape after Lem detonates an improvised bomb using the moonshine in his wagon.
-With Lem's help, the player kills Hixon and captures Danny-Lee, bringing the latter back to Maggie who allows him to leave on the condition he vanish forever.
+With Lem's help, the player kills Hixon and captures Danny-Lee, bringing the latter back to Maggie, who allows him to leave on the condition he vanish forever.
 The player then returns to producing moonshine with Maggie and Lem.